naveen12124139/react-interview-question/README.md

 # react-interview-question
 Soon you guys will find all the important react interview questions

-Sure!
-Here's the converted list of questions in the requested pattern:
 <span id="top1"></span>
 1. <a href="#1">How do you create a React component?
 Explain the difference between functional and class components. </a>
 2. <a href="#2">Explain react lifecycle method?</a>